 If you’re considering treatment with VIVITROL, you probably have questions.
-Use this discussion guide to help start a conversation with your doctor about a recovery plan that may include VIVITROL.
+Use this discussion guide to help start a conversation with your healthcare provider about a recovery plan that may include VIVITROL.

 - What is the most important information I should know about VIVITROL?